sshong19/sample-project/README.md

 3. [Hook Up Product API](/tasks/03-product-api.md)
     - [x] Make edits to shop.js and use axios for workco api
     - [x] Data parsed correctly for react

-You're welcome (but not required) to add any libraries you think would be helpful.

-Please also update this README file: we'd love to see notes on your decision-making process, links to the most exciting pieces of code, or anything else that will give us additional context when reviewing your assessment.